UrbanInstitute/urbnmapr/README.md

 uimapr
 ======

-The `uimapr` package provides state and county shapefiles in 'tibble' format that is compatible to map with 'ggplot2'.
+The `uimapr` package provides state and county shapefiles in `tibble` format that is compatible to map with `ggplot2`.

 Shapefiles include Alaska and Hawaii, transformed to be displayed as insets within the continental United States.

 This package is heavily inspired by and derived in part from the [fiftystater package](https://cran.r-project.org/package=fiftystater) by William Murphy.
+In contrast, `uimapr`:

+-   Uses shapefiles from the US Census Bureau
+-   Converts the shapefile data to a `tibble` dataframe
+-   Adds various identifiers for merging
+-   Includes a county-level shapefile

 Installation
 ------------